The Politics of the United Nations module (PO31012)

 Having successfully completed this module, students should have:

-- A fundamentally more profound understanding of the nature of contemporary international system.
+- A fundamentally more profound understanding of the nature of the contemporary international system.

 - The capacity to place the United Nations amidst contending theories of international behaviour,